palewire/californiacivicdata.org/_posts/2017-06-01-mooc-python-notebook.markdown

 The California Civic Data Coalition's open-source course ["First Python Notebook."](http://first-python-notebook.readthedocs.io) is expanding to become a massive open online course (often known as a "MOOC") hosted by the Knight Center for Journalism in the Americas at the University of Texas.

 The class starts June 12.
-It will guide students through an investigation of money in politics using data from our downloads site.
+It will guide students through an investigation of money in politics using data from this site.
 [Registration is free and open to anyone](http://journalismcourses.org/PDJ0517.html).

 If you’ve tried Python once or twice, have a good attitude and know how to take a few code crashes in stride, you are qualified to join more than 1,400 students around the world who have already registered.